 In a world divided by factions based on virtues, Tris learns she's Divergent and won't fit in.
 When she discovers a plot to destroy Divergents, Tris and the mysterious Four must find out what makes Divergents dangerous before it's too late.

-A year after winning the 74th Hunger Games, Katniss Everdeen and her partner, Peeta Mellark must go on what is known as the Victor's Tour wherein they visit all the districts.
-But before leaving, Katniss is visited by President Snow who fears that Katniss defied him a year ago during the games when she chose to die with Peta.
+Six months after winning the 74th Hunger Games, Katniss Everdeen and her partner Peeta Mellark must go on what is known as the Victor's Tour, wherein they visit all the districts, but before leaving, Katniss is visited by President Snow who fears that Katniss defied him a year ago during the games when she chose to die with Peeta.
 With both Katniss and Peeta declared the winners, it is fueling a possible uprising.
 He tells Katniss that while on tour she better try to make sure that she puts out the flames or else everyone she cares about will be in danger.
-But unfortunately she fails to do that.
-So Snow decides to enact what is known as the Quarter Quell, the right to make a change to the Hunger Games, which he is allowed to do every 25 years.
-He decides to hold an edition of the Hunger Games wherein previous winners will compete again.
-Their mentor Haymitch thinks their best chance to survive is form an alliance with some of the others.
-They decide to align themselves with Finnick and his...
 Written by

 In early scenes, Katniss wears an unusual stylized woolen garment.
-This is apparently a reference to the "talent" for clothing design that Katniss adopts in the book.
-The Capital requires victors to pursue a "talent", since they don't need to work any more, and Katniss initially struggles since her best real talent is hunting.
-Then her designer Cinna steps in and supplies her with garments that she can claim to have designed herself.
+In the books, the Capital requires victors to pursue a "talent", since they don't need to work any more.
+Katniss initially struggles because her best talent is hunting.
+Cinna steps in and supplies her with garments that she can claim to have designed herself.
 See more »

 Was this review helpful to you?